john-science/john-science.github.io/_posts/2022-11-08-good-unit-tests.md

 1. we try to run the test and don't have an internet connection?
 2. the the number of people in the world goes up?

-Well, in both of those cases our test would fail even though our code still runs.

 To fix this, we need to:

 1. Fake an internet connection and the webpage.
 2. Fake some HTML data with a static world population.

-Well, luckily for us Python provides a great way to fake any internet connection, database connection, external process location or practically anything else with `unittest.mock.MagicMock`.
+Well, luckily for us Python provides a great way to fake any internet connection, database connection, external process, or practically anything else with `unittest.mock.MagicMock`.
 (If you don't want to learn HOW I did this, fine.
 But it's important to know WHY.)

 ```python
 import os